n00b69/woa-raphael/readme.md

 > Find install.wim there
 > Copy this file to your PC and mark the location

+## This section will be replaced to use driverupdater soon
-Fisrt, we need to inject drivers into install.wim.
+First, we need to inject drivers into install.wim.
 To do this, open a admin Powershell command prompt and execute
 ```
 Dism /Mount-Image /ImageFile:[Directory where the install.wim is located] /MountDir:[Where you want to mount the image]
 Dism /Image:[Image mount directory] /Add-Driver /Driver:[raphael driver folder which you downloaded] /Recurse